JopieAdema/JopieAdema.github.io/published.md

 <p></p>
 **Work in progress**
  - Low-cost Language Learning: a Boost to Move? --  (draft available upon request)
- - Robotization on the Korean labour market -- with Jae Hyun Choo and Nourhan Hashish (draft available upon request)
  - Between Compassion and Contempt: Home Country Events on Hosts' Attitudes -- with Padmaja Kadambi
  - What drives refugees’ destination choice?
 Evidence from a conjoint experiment among Ukrainian refugees --  with Lasha Chargaziia, Yvonne Giesing and Panu Poutvaara
 <p></p>